pgrigo01/terraform/README.md

 # terraform workspace select workspace1
 # terraform workspace list //to see the workspaces

-#IF ON WORKSPACE 2 (if you have a second one) Do this to differentiate the resources accross workspaces
+# IF ON WORKSPACE 2 (if you have a second one) Do this to differentiate the resources accross workspaces
 # terraform init
 # terraform workspace new workspace2
 # terraform workspace select workspace2

+# extra-disk-space  essentialy is a Node-Local-Dataset
+# A node-local dataset is stored on the local disk of the node and will be deleted when the node is terminated.(not persistent).This is
+# useful if you know you need more storage for an experiment but you don't have to keep it later on.

+# The following code creates a vlan and 4 VMs.
+The VMs are created on different aggregates.
-#Then uncomment the following code and run terraform apply
+# Then uncomment the following code and run terraform apply

-resource "cloudlab_vlan" "my_vlan" {
+# resource "cloudlab_vlan" "my_vlan" {
-  name        = "vlan"
+#   name        = "vlan"
-  subnet_mask = "255.255.255.0"
+#   subnet_mask = "255.255.255.0"
-}
+# }

 # resource "cloudlab_vm" "my_vm" {
 #   name         = "vm1"
 #   routable_ip  = true
 #   image        = "UBUNTU 20.04"
 #   aggregate    = "emulab.net"
+#   extra_disk_space = 50 # ask for a 50GB file system mounted at /mydata --> see with df -h
 # }

 # resource "cloudlab_vm" "my_vm2" {